liamwalsh1980/Milestone-Project-3/README.md

 - All of the above fields have a relevant icons positioned to the left of fields and inside and to the right of the add button and cancel button.
 All icons were sourced from Font Awesome.

-- In the base template i added the link for this page to the Main Navbar and Mobile Navbar making sure its positioned within the if statement only for logged in users.
+- In the base template I added the link for this page to the Main Navbar and Mobile Navbar making sure its positioned within the if statement only for logged in users.
 This was achieved using conditional validation and Jinja templating language.

 ### Edit Film page

 A started designing this page by duplicating the Add Film template and then made a few small changes.
-The subheader content changed to 'Edit Film' and using a for loop i was able to prefix the fields based on which film is being edited.
+The subheader content changed to 'Edit Film' and using a for loop I was able to prefix the fields based on which film is being edited.
 See below.

 Edit Genre name
 - {% for genre in genres %} - 'For' Loop to iterate through all Genres